LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - **the investigator** -> will respond to the scene after request from the responder, they'll coordinate and share information.
 - **crime scene technician** -> specialized training in the collection of evidence, preserving evidence and starting the chain of custody.

+Email is one of the easiest ways to share information trough files between two or more people. the email address does not automatically point to a specific user